Saturday, July 27, 2024

 In Search of Lasting Greatness

 Over the brief run of his annual looks back on individual baseball seasons, Bill James was concerned with demarcating the difference between ordinary performance and true excellence.
-This is made clear in this, the rough series midpoint which examines 1985.
+This is made clear in this, one of the last Abstracts which examines 1985.

 It was a year like no other for James, because his team, the Kansas City Royals, finally won it all.